• Skip to primary navigation

 Step 7.
 Paint the furniture.

 Now you’re ready to paint the drawers!
-If you did a good job with the filler the holes will not be noticeable under the paint.
+If you did a good job with the filler, the holes will not be noticeable under the paint.
 My paint of choice for the credenza is Beyond Paint.
-I’ve painted hundreds of projects using this specialty furniture and cabinet paint.
+I’ve painted many, many pieces using this specialty furniture and cabinet paint.
 The color I chose for the credenza is Pewter.

 Beyond Paint Furniture Painting Tips And A New Furniture Makeover